Advancing Safety for Patients In Residency Education (ASPIRE)

 Delivered in partnership between the Royal College of Physicians and Surgeons of Canada and the Canadian Patient Safety Institute (CPSI), ASPIRE is an intense, high impact, comprehensive program to develop patient safety and quality improvement educators.
 The program is offered in several formats, from longer 3-4 day courses, to shorter 1-2 day workshops delivered at conferences or in a travelling capacity.

 ASPIRE educational sessions are delivered by well-respected quality and patient safety health care professionals and educators from across Canada, and focus on:

 - Incorporating patient safety, quality improvement and resource stewardship content into residency training and faculty development;

 - Developing skills to lead educational change and integrate patient safety, quality improvement and resource stewardship training in your residency program; and

 - Creating an educational plan for patient safety, quality improvement and resource stewardship that can be implemented in your program or organization.

-The ASPIRE program is a national faculty development certificate program dedicated to advancing the teaching and education of patient safety, quality improvement and resource stewardship competencies that have recently been integrated into the updated CanMEDS 2015 framework.
+The ASPIRE program is a national faculty development certificate program dedicated to advancing the teaching and education of patient safety and quality improvement competencies that are integrated into the CanMEDS 2015 framework.
 Medical educators and residents with a keen interest in teaching patient safety and quality improvement would benefit from ASPIRE.